-We have been living abroad for almost four years worldschooling our four children.
-We moved to Mexico in 2013 from the USA.
+We have been living abroad for almost four years, worldschooling in Mexico with our four children.
+We moved here in 2013 from the USA.
 Our goal was to live a simple life, spend time together as a family, stay healthy, and put our Bible ministry in the forefront of our lives.
 So far we have been able to meet these goals.
 It is not always easy and we still have challenges but we are happy and thriving.

 Here are 10 ways we are worldschooling in Mexico, although I am pretty sure most of these ideas can be attempted anywhere you and your family live :-)